Committees & Projects

 WEBSITE

-The goal for our new website is to keep our Venice Canals committee informed, connected and safe.
+The goal for our new website is to keep our Venice Canals community informed, connected and safe.
 This is where you can see the flushing and maintenance schedule, learn about the history of the Venice Canals and about our current news, events, projects and committees.
 We hope you’ll also use the website to join the Venice Canals Association as a new member, to volunteer or to make a donation to support our work.

 The development for our new website has been generously donated by canals resident Pamela Kerr.